Shamann Walton: Racial issues

 In February 2020, Walton put forth a resolution calling for reparations for the city's African American population.
-The resolution itself forms a working group that will further develop the plan.
+The resolution established a working group to further develop the plan.
+In February 2023, a hearing on the reparations proposal was postponed while Walton was on a trip to Colombia; during the trip, he posted a photograph from a Hooters restaurant in Medellin.

-In July 2022, Walton admitted to using a racial slur against an African American sheriff's cadet at San Francisco City Hall because he was frustrated with having to take off his belt for metal detectors.
+In July 2022, Walton admitted to using a racial slur, specifically the N-word, against an African American sheriff's cadet at San Francisco City Hall because he was frustrated with having to take off his belt for metal detectors.
 Walton was later determined by the city's human resources director to have retaliated against the cadet for filing a report, in violation of city policy.

 In 2024, Walton passed an ordinance which declares Vietnamese an official language of San Francisco.
 As a rationale for the change, Supervisor Walton stated, "San Francisco is home to many diverse immigrant communities and is a national leader in providing language access services with one of the strongest and most comprehensive local language access laws."